-(Student name) (Date)
+(Student name)

+(Date)

-As of this date you haveplan to make this time up and return hours to make-up prior to the end of the semester this form to me as soon as possible. er.
-Please indicate your
+As of this date you have hours to make-up prior to the end of the semester.
+Please indicate your plan to make this time up and return this form to me as soon as possible.

-mpensated lunch. -
+Make-up Time Criteria:

+- No more than 10 clinical hours can be completed in one day-may not be past 6:00 pm. - Should be at least 4 hour blocks of time; other arrangements can be made if needed - 5 hour day = 1-15 minute break. - 6 hour day = 30 minute uncompensated lunch. - May NOT skip lunch or break to make-up time. - 8 hour day = 1-15 minute break + 1-30 minute lunch.

-Make-up plan (include specific dates s and hours):
+Make-up plan (include specific dates and hours):

-(Remember that if you are late or call in s sick on a scheduled make-up day, you will be counted as s tardy or absent.)
+(Remember that if you are late or call in sick on a scheduled make-up day, you will be counted as tardy or absent.)

-Student signature Date

-Clinical preceptor signature Date
+Clinical preceptor signature